WDI-SEA/react-development-course-materials/04-APIs and Heroku/06-heroku-lecture.md

 <aside class="notes">

-**Talking points**:
+**Talking Points**:

-- You've been running everything on localhost, which is great for testing.
-But what if you want to show off what you've done?
+- You've been running everything on `localhost`, which is great for testing.
+But, what if you want to show off what you've done?

 - Let's learn an easy way to deploy a React app.
 We can use something called **Heroku** to deploy a React application to the internet in less than five minutes.
 Heroku is incredibly popular among web developers and provides five free applications to every user.

-**Teaching tip**:
+**Teaching Tip**:

-- Tell students it is **strongly** suggested that they have a working knowledge of Git.
-Before moving ahead, have them read the [Git basics guide](https://git-scm.com/book/en/v2/Getting-Started-Git-Basics) or [try Git](https://try.github.io/levels/1/challenges/1) if they have **no experience** with it.
+- **Strongly** suggest to students that they have a working knowledge of Git.
+Before moving ahead, have them read the [Git Basics guide](https://git-scm.com/book/en/v2/Getting-Started-Git-Basics) or [try Git](https://try.github.io/levels/1/challenges/1) if they have **no experience** with it.

 </aside>